wirginiaromanowska/Notes_On_Things/Houdini_How_To.md

   - bacon.jpg
 ## 4. Hexagonal mesh on sphere
 - poly sphere
+- or remesh with more interations (to get the same size triangles)
-- divid and use compute dual
+- divide and use compute dual